Early Intervention Program

 Behavior Technician, Storm Caryl

-Storm Pagan (soon to be Storm Caryl) grew up in Brooklyn, Michigan and attended Central Michigan University.
+Storm Caryl grew up in Brooklyn, Michigan and attended Central Michigan University.
 Storm graduated with a Bachelors of Science in Psychology.
 Her entire work background is circled around children.
 She loves what she does, and is currently seeking a graduate degree in professional counseling.